Control-C/PMSG/README.md

 2. Follow the AI’s prompts to select your **XIAO board** and **I²C sensors**.
 3. Get step-by-step guidance for **BLE, LEDs, vibration, and more**.

 > 💡 Tip: You can try multiple AIs to compare instructions or get alternative approaches.
+And Don’t forget your towel!
+Just like in Hitchhiker’s Guide.
+Use this as a reminder while exploring AI ✨ galaxy setup always think 42 is awnser. - Paul Stefaan Mooij 2025

 **How to use:**
 1. Click the badge for your preferred AI.